ioccc-src/winner/1992/nathan/README.md

 program, it isn't (as documented above).
 (Short lines have been padded, as you'll find if you look at an encrypted copy of the source.)

 I've also named some of the macros from commonly used functions, just to keep things muddy.
 Of course, all the variables are misnamed.
-The program is kept simply (one for statement), by serious overuse of , and ? :.
-These are really confusing when used together, nested or put in argument lists (is that a comma operator, or argument separator?)
+The program is kept simply (one for statement), by serious overuse of `,` and `?:`.
+These are really confusing when used together, nested or put in argument lists (is that a comma operator, or argument separator?).

 ## Copyright and CC BY-SA 4.0 License: